18 Benefits of Quitting Smoking for Lung Health and Longevity

 4. Enhanced Cardiovascular Health

-Quitting smoking benefits the heart and blood vessels, leading to improved circulation and decreased risk of heart disease, stroke, and other cardiovascular conditions.
+Smoking is a major risk factor for heart disease and stroke.
+Quitting smoking benefits the heart and blood vessels, leading to improved circulation and decreased risk of cardiovascular conditions.
+Just 20 minutes after your last cigarette, your heart rate and blood pressure begin to drop to healthier levels.

 5. Lowered Risk of Respiratory Infections